FutureSex/LoveSounds: Production

 Official production for FutureSex/LoveSounds started in December 2005.
 When production began, Jive Records Chairman and CEO, Barry Weiss, asked when the album would be completed, to which Timberlake replied that it could possibly take a year.
 The title was not finalized until Jive Records gave Timberlake a deadline on finishing what would become FutureSex/LoveSounds.
-The collective thought the album is comparable with Michael Jackson's landmark record, Thriller, dubbing their own as Thriller 2006.
+The collective thought the album was comparable to Michael Jackson's landmark record, Thriller, nicknaming it "Thriller 2006".

 According to Timberlake, FutureSex/LoveSounds is like a "fashion editorial, YSL and Gucci suits, which goes with the sonics".
 The album's artworks were shot by American fashion photographer Terry Richardson.
 The cover features Timberlake stomping a disco ball using his black pointy shoe.

-For his new project, Timberlake collaborated with only few producers.
+For his new project, Timberlake collaborated with only a few producers.
 With no concrete plans, however, Timberlake's goal for the album was "'to capture moments' with a vivid, raw, off-the-cuff sound".
 Timberlake, who included record production in his repertoire, managed the recording sessions with no formula.
 His sessions with Timbaland and Danja were described as free-flowing, and he referred to themselves in the process as "looking like [mad men], a mad scientist".

 On his collaboration with Timbaland, Timberlake asserted that they "have a very interesting connection" in music.
 In ten days, they composed at least eight to ten songs with the lyrics, melodies, and vocals all in place.
 In three weeks, after that transitional moment with "What Goes Around...
 Comes Around", the collective was able to produce songs like "My Love", "SexyBack", and "Sexy Ladies".
 Unlike Justified which was recorded in six weeks, Timberlake said that FutureSex/LoveSounds took one year to complete.

 Sessions for the album also saw Timberlake collaborating with Rick Rubin and will.i.am, the latter himself a member of the hip hop group The Black Eyed Peas, whose 2003 single "Where Is the Love?"
 Timberlake lent vocals to.
 For the production, they are credited as Jawbreakers, a production team of their own established during their collaboration for The Black Eyed Peas' album.
 Four songs were produced with will.i.am, although only "Damn Girl" made it to the standard edition of the album.

 Actor Chris Rock recommended producer Rubin to Timberlake, who considered the idea and discussed it with Rubin when he saw him at a music festival in Coachella, California.
 Timberlake went to singer-songwriter Neil Diamond's studio, where Rubin played him some demos, one of which was a ballad that would become "(Another Song) All Over Again".
 Timberlake suggested that the collaboration was meant to "do the anti-whatever-you-want-to-call-it that [Timbaland and] I came up with".